cern-cta/CTA/tapeserver/cta-taped.1cta.md

 -s, \--stdout

-:   Log to standard output instead of using syslog.
+:   Log to standard output.
 Requires \--foreground.
+Logging to stdout is the default, but this option is kept for compatibility reasons

 # CONFIGURATION